ctsit/redcapcustodian/docs/custom_rscript.md

 ETL_DB_PORT=
 ```

 The task or study you are working on might need its own database tables.
 They might hold data that does not need to be in REDCap or data that does not fit well in the REDCap data model.
 If your REDCap projects are very large (think 30K records or more) you might want to mirror some or all of your REDCap project into MySQL to run more performant queries.
 If any of that describes your need, its best to not mix those tables with the REDCap tables.
 That second MySQL table will have its own credentials and you scripts will need accessto those secrets.
-The "ETL" prefix is nothing special, it means "Extract, Transform, and Load"--a common term in databae management.
+The "ETL" prefix is nothing special, it means "Extract, Transform, and Load"--a common term in database management.
 You can use any prefix you like, but you _will_ want to use a prefix.
 The database connection functions depend on it.

 ```sh
 # Log DB Credentials